Che t'o dico a fa'

 "Che t'o dico a fa' (/nap/; lit.
-'What am I telling you for') is a song co-written and recorded by Italian singer Angelina Mango, released as the lead single from her debut studio album, Poké melodrama.
+'What am I telling you for') is a song co-written and recorded by Italian singer-songwriter Angelina Mango, released on 6 October 2023 as the lead single from her debut studio album, Poké melodrama.

 Partly sung in Neapolitan, the song debuted in third place in the FIMI single chart, marking the best debut by a solo female artist in the chart in 2023.